ouyale/Finwatch/README.md

 On tabular datasets without spatial or sequential structure, gradient boosting consistently outperforms neural networks (Grinsztajn et al., 2022).
 Tabular data is heterogeneous - features have different scales, distributions, and relationships that tree ensembles handle naturally.
 Neural networks require extensive feature engineering and regularisation to match gradient boosting on this kind of data.
 Tree-based models also produce SHAP explanations natively, which is non-negotiable for a regulated deployment where every decision needs to be explainable to a compliance team and to the customer.

-I trained three candidates - Logistic Regression as a baseline, LightGBM, and XGBoost - to let the data pick the winner rather than assuming upfront.
+I ran three candidates: Logistic Regression as a sanity-check baseline, LightGBM, and XGBoost.
+XGBoost won on PR-AUC.

 ### Handling class imbalance